AnuragBalhra/Youtube-Video-Collector/README.md

 > http://0.0.0.0:8000/youtube/admin/

-Admin page are authenticated and can be accessed by superuser credentials created above.
+Admin pages are authenticated and can be accessed by superuser credentials created above.
 The awesome Django admin dashboard allows us to view the stored videos with various filters.
-Also, We could filter for keywords that match in any attributes the stored videos

 ## Backend Task

 This service executes a backend job periodically to asyncronously fetch videos from Youtube and update the database.
 This background task is implemented using celery for scheduling async tasks.
-Also, we could provide multiple API keys in the settings.py configuration parameters, so that if quota is exhausted on one, the async task automatically uses the next available key.
+Also, we could provide multiple API keys during configuration(see setup section above), so that if quota for any one API Key is exhausted, the async task automatically uses the next available key.